 In fact, all locations listed within the MVV plan are at their longest around one hour from Munich by train with regularly scheduled connections throughout the day.
-Another advantage of using this map to locate places to live in is that it is guaranteed that the village or town you are looking into is actually accessible by fast public transport!
-Some smaller villages may very well be within the same range on the map - but might be a real hassle to reach if you don’t so happen to have a car at your disposal.
+Another advantage of using this map is that it's guaranteed that the village or town you are looking into is actually accessible by fast public transport.
+Some smaller villages may very well be within the same range on the map, but might be a real hassle to reach if you don’t happen to have a car at your disposal.

-Just outside the bustle of Munich you’ll find the town of Dachau, home to only around 50.000 people.
-Despite it unfortunately being home to a concentration camp during WWII, it is now a popular residential area for commuters working in Munich.
-It’s connected to Munich by the S2 line, which takes you into Munich in anywhere from 10-20 minutes, depending on the time of day.
+Just outside the bustle of Munich you’ll find the town of Dachau, home to around 50,000 people and a popular residential area for commuters working in Munich.
+It’s connected to the city by the S2 line, which takes you into Munich in anywhere from 10-20 minutes, depending on the time of day.
 Going into Munich by car takes a little more time, with 30 minutes on a smooth drive and up to 50 minutes in bad weather or when running into traffic.

-Roughly 30 km west of Munich you’ll find Fürstenfeldbruck, a town with roughly 35.000 people and it has had its own airbase since before WWII.
-Driving in clear weather and normal traffic will see you in Munich in anywhere from 30-40 minutes.
-Its train route uses the S4 line, ferrying commuters into Munich central station in around 25 minutes.
+Roughly 30 km west of Munich you’ll find Fürstenfeldbruck, a town with roughly 35,000 people and it has had its own airbase.
+Driving in clear weather and normal traffic will get you in Munich in anywhere from 30-40 minutes.
+Its train route uses the S4 line, whereas taking the ferry into Munich's Central station is around 25 minutes.

 We’re now getting a little further away, with the city of Augsburg at around 80 km away.
-With 300.000 inhabitants, it’s the third-largest city in the area.
-It has a beautiful Altstad city centre and is one of the oldest cities in Germany, founded in 15 BC by the Romans.
+With 300,000 inhabitants, it’s the 3rd largest city in the area.
 To get to Munich by car, you’re looking at around a 50-minute drive.
 Doable, but pushing it in terms of quality of life.
 Once again, the train system is the lifesaver, with a 45 minute trip by train or a 30-minute ride if you take the high-speed ICE train system.